cozy-elixir/shino/README.md

 # Shino

-A UI kit for Phoenix LiveView.
+A UI kit for Phoenix.

 ## Installation